C2SP/wycheproof/doc/rsa.md

        trailerField       [3] TrailerField       DEFAULT trailerFieldBC }
 </pre>
+[RFC 4055] defines a number of identifiers for RSA-PSS in Section 6.
+The proposed identifiers use the same hash function for the message and the mask generation.
+The salt length is always 20.

-This specification leads to a number of problems, since implementations do not always require that all parameters are specified.
-The tests in Wycheproof do not follow [RFC 8017], rather the tests expect what appears to be common behaviour in current implementations: the default mask generation algorithm is MGF1 using the same hash as the hash algorithm used for hashing the message.
+These specifications lead to a number of problems, since implementations do not always require that all parameters are specified and hence some default values are chosen by the implementation, which of course affects compatibility.

+The tests in Wycheproof do not follow the defaults and parameter sets proposed in [RFC 8017] or [RFC4055], rather the tests expect what appears to be common behaviour in current implementations: the default mask generation algorithm is MGF1 using the same hash as the hash algorithm used for hashing the message.
 If the salt length is not specified then the salt length is equal to the